 The Board, through the Nominating and Corporate Governance Committee, considers relevant experience, qualifications, attributes and skills of both potential director nominees as well as existing members of the Board and believes that the combination of these characteristics contributes to an effective and highly functioning Board.
 The Board and the Nominating and Corporate Governance Committee believe that, individually, and as a group, the nominees possess the necessary qualifications to provide oversight of the business and quality advice and counsel to the Company's management.
-Included in the director nominee biographies below is an assessment of each nominee's attributes, skills, experience and qualifications.
-Committee memberships listed below are as of the date of the Proxy Statement.
-Mr. Langford was appointed and is being nominated to the Board pursuant to the Investor Rights Agreement, dated as of May 22, 2017, by and between the Company and TPG Growth III Sidewall, L.P.
+Mr. Guo was appointed and is being nominated to the Board pursuant to the Investor Rights Agreement, dated as of May 22, 2017, by and between the Company and TPG Growth III Sidewall, L.P.
+Mr. Petito was appointed and is being nominated to the Board pursuant to the Cooperation Agreement between Mill Road Capital III, L.P. and the Company, dated as of January 11, 2024.